coecms/fortran_introduction/subroutine.rst

 Procedure knows nothing about program and vice versa.
 Hope the arguments are correct, because the compiler won't know.

+(Interfaces can help, but they are a lot of overhead.)

 CONTAINS
 ========